-The LIGO Scientific Collaboration (LSC) is a group of scientists seeking to make the first direct detection of gravitational waves, use them to explore the fundamental physics of gravity, and develop the emerging field of gravitational wave science as a tool of astronomical discovery.
+The LIGO Scientific Collaboration (LSC) is a group of scientists focused on the direct detection of gravitational waves, using them to explore the fundamental physics of gravity, and developing the emerging field of gravitational wave science as a tool of astronomical discovery.
 The LSC works toward this goal through research on, and development of techniques for, gravitational wave detection; and the development, commissioning and exploitation of gravitational wave detectors.

 The LSC carries out the science of the LIGO Observatories, located in Hanford, Washington and Livingston, Louisiana as well as that of the GEO600 detector in Hannover, Germany.
 Our collaboration is organized around three general areas of research: analysis of LIGO and GEO data searching for gravitational waves from astrophysical sources, detector operations and characterization, and development of future large scale gravitational wave detectors.

-Founded in 1997, the LSC is currently made up of more than 800 scientists from dozens of institutions and 13 countries worldwide.
+Founded in 1997, the LSC is currently made up of more than 1000 scientists from over 100 institutions and 18 countries worldwide.
 A list of the participating universities.

 Institutions interested in joining the LIGO Scientific Collaboration should contact the LSC Spokesperson.
 Prospective members must arrange an MOU with LIGO Laboratory and the LIGO Scientific Collaboration and present their proposed collaborative program at an LSC meeting.
 New memberships are approved by a two-thirds majority vote of the LSC Council.